-In 1972, Keith Symons, Headmaster, admitted girls to the Sixth Form for the first time and in 1994 the school merged with the well-known girls boarding school Upper Chine Girls’.
-The increased numbers meant the School Houses were increased from three to four to the current Seaford, Trinity, Hanover and Chine.
-Ryde School with Upper Chine then took over Bembridge School in 1996.
-Both Upper Chine and Bembridge brought with them pupils from around the world and the mainland as well as local pupils.
-The combined schools encompass nearly 300 years of history between them.
+In 1972 Keith Symons, Headmaster, admitted girls to the Sixth Form for the first time and in 1994 the school merged with the well-known girls boarding school Upper Chine Girls’.
+The increased numbers meant the School Houses were increased from three to four; the current Seaford, Trinity, Hanover and Chine.
+Ryde School with Upper Chine later acquired the buildings of Bembridge School following its closure in 1996.